Harvard Business School ranked #1 by US News, has dropped its third round for MBA applicants for the 2018-19 application.

 Since there is no word limit for this open-ended question, you will need to make up your mind on word limit.
 You may decide to submit an essay between 500- 750 words.
 If you decide to write a longer essay, make sure to keep it under 1000 words.

 Mistakes to avoid while writing this essay:

-- Keep in mind the instructions- Don’t overthink, overwrite and over craft.
-When working with people on HBS essay, I often need to remind them that though re-writing and revising is the essence of writing, overwriting sometimes may kill the very soul of the essay.
-After you have brainstormed and finalized your stories, have confidence in your stories and writing style and organize them coherently and succinctly.
+- Keep in mind the instructions- Don’t overthink, overwrite, and over craft.
+When working with people on HBS essays, I often need to remind them that though re-writing and revising is the essence of writing, overwriting sometimes may kill the very soul of the essay.
+After you have brainstormed and finalized your stories, have confidence in your stories and writing style, and organize them coherently and succinctly.
 Refrain from making unnecessary countless revisions thinking, “Is this what admission committee would like to know?"

 - Write from your heart in a simple and concise language.
 This is not an academic paper and you will not be evaluated for eloquence and for using robust words, rather for your passion and for your impactful stories, background, and experience composed in a simple, but effective and concise language that reflects your unique voice.

 - Avoid using the word ‘leadership’ in every single sentence.
 Some applicants think that their best bet to impress the admission committee is to use ‘leadership’ in every sentence.
 Follow the thumb rule of ‘show not tell’ and allow your stories (personal, professional, and social) to vouch for your leadership skills.

 - Avoid writing a ‘why MBA’ and ‘goals’ essay since you will be covering these topics in other application materials.

 - Avoid telling the school how great they are.
 They are aware of their greatness.